miketout/social-app/docs/credential-demo.md

 }'
 ```

-## Setting up with the Desktop Wallet
+## Setting up Deeplinks with the Desktop Wallet

+### Windows

+Deeplinks should work out of the box when you install the Desktop Wallet on Windows.

+### Linux

 For deeplinks to work on Linux, the operating system needs to be able to associate the desktop wallet with the deeplinks.
 The guide at in the description of a pull request at [https://github.com/VerusCoin/Verus-Desktop/pull/259](https://github.com/VerusCoin/Verus-Desktop/pull/259).
 It explains methods to get this association set up.
 I personally use the first method, [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher), that does it on running the appimage.